RaphaelFebraio/shinobiPage/README.md

 # shinobiPage
-This is a bootstrap study project page.
+This is a bootstrap study project.
 Since i'm a naruto vibe, i'm doing a naruto themed page.

 Naruto logo image: